Maeeen/qemu-semester-project/report/report.typ

 does not involve messing around with the TCG translation (at least… indirectly.)
 To comply with callbacks, QEMU inserts a `call` instruction to the plugin's `tb_exec` callback at the beginning of each TB.
-Design-wise, it is simple, easily maintanable and therefore easy to change and improve!
+Design-wise, it is simple, easily maintainable and therefore easy to change and improve!

 Note as well that it relies heavily on QEMU's correctness with its internal
 implementation: a possible doubt that we had was that, for performance reason,